LLNL/sundials/doc/cvode/guide/source/Usage/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following optional output functions are available for retrieving information and statistics related the projection when solving and IVP with constraints.
+The following optional output functions are available for retrieving information and statistics related the projection when solving an IVP with constraints.